JohannesMP/U-EAT-Events-Redux/README.md

 ### 1. Namespace

-Everything to do with the event system is now in a new `UEAT.EventSystem` namespace. users need to add `using UEAT.EventSystem` if they want to use it in their code.
+Everything to do with the event system is now in a new `UEAT.EventSystem` namespace.

+Users need to add `using UEAT.EventSystem` if they want to use it in their code.

 Therefore `EventSystem` class renamed to `EventDispatch` to avoid name ambiguity, and `EventSystem/EventSystem.cs` is now `EventSystem/Core/EventDispatch.cs`